RatnadeepSimhadri/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 - When a function is called in the "method" syntax: `object.method()`, the value of `this` during the call is `object`.

 Please note that arrow functions are special: they have no `this`.
 When `this` is accessed inside an arrow function, it is taken from outside.

+> ✅ There are three different ways to assign methods to Objects and learnt all three of them .
+Shorthand assignment is a little different than other interms of Object Hierarchy